Master of Psychology (Clinical Psychology)

 The option of a part-time enrolment may be available to students with exceptional circumstances (i.e. health or family issues).
 The decision to allow a student to alter their enrolment from a full-time to a part-time position will be at the discretion of Psychological Sciences on a case-by-case basis.

-Consistent with the stated entry requirements, in order to be considered for 2021, applicants must have completed their APAC accredited undergraduate four-year sequence in psychology between 2011 and 2021.
-In order to be considered for 2022, applicants must have completed their APAC accredited undergraduate four-year sequence in psychology between 2012 and 2022.
+In order to be considered for entry, applicants must meet the recency of qualifications requirement and have completed their APAC accredited undergraduate four-year sequence in psychology within the last ten years at the time of commencement.
+For example, in order to be considered for 2022, applicants must have completed their APAC accredited undergraduate four-year sequence in psychology between 2012 and 2022.

 Before you apply